othmansamih/othmansamih/README.md

 <div style = "height: 100%">
 <img width="35%" align="right" alt="Github" src="assets/geek.gif" />
-I'm a Data Scientist Intern at Capgemini Engineering while pursuing my Master's degree in Artificial Intelligence and Distributed Systems at ENSET Mohammedia.
-My enthusiasm lies in the realms of AI and ML, and I actively engage in learning various machine learning techniques to implement in practical projects.
+As a second-year master's student in Data Science (Specialization in Artificial Intelligence & Management) at IA School, I'm driven by a passion for AI and machine learning.
+My focus is on mastering cutting-edge techniques and applying them to real-world projects.
 </div>

 <br>